Haagerup property for wreath products constructed with Thompson's groups: Introduction

 \subsection{Acknowledgement}

 We warmly thank Sergei Ivanov, Richard Garner and Steve Lack for enlightening discussions concerning category theory.
+We thank Adam Skalski for making key comments to us regarding the results and techniques used in this article.
 We are grateful to Yves de Cornulier and Vaughan Jones for very constructive comments on an earlier version of this manuscript and to Dietmar Bisch, Matt Brin and Yash Lodha for their enthusiasm and encouragements.
+Finally, we thank Christian de Nicola Larsen for pointing out some typos and technical subtelties in an earlier version of the manuscript.